troglobit/inadyn/README.md

 Introduction
 ------------

-In-a-Dyn is a small and simple Dynamic DNS, [DDNS][], client with HTTPS support.
+In-a-Dyn, or Inadyn, is a small and simple Dynamic DNS, [DDNS][], client with HTTPS support.
 It is commonly available in many GNU/Linux distributions, used in off the shelf routers and Internet gateways to automate the task of keeping your DNS record up to date with any IP address changes from your [ISP][].
 It can also be used in installations with redundant (backup) connections to the Internet.
 This README details `inadyn` v2 and later, for documentation on [earlier releases][releases], see their respective README and man pages.

 Most people are unaware that they share a pool of Internet addresses with other users of the same Internet Service Provider (ISP).
 Protocols